25+ Top Attractions in Florence Italy

 The historic Boboli Gardens is the backyard of the Pitti Palace.
 It’s the largest green space in Florence.
 The Boboli Gardens sprawls over 11 acres.
 The gardens are effectively an open air museum, with hundreds of nooks to explore.

-re laid out in the Italian style, with beautifully worn Renaissance statues and fountains.
+They’re re laid out in the Italian style, with beautifully worn Renaissance statues and fountains.
 The famous Fountain dell’Oceano and the Bathing Venus were sculpted by the underrated Giambologna.
-After Michelangelo, he was the next best sculptor of the time.

 The Grotto Grande, also known as the Buontalenti Grotto’s, is a fascinating place.
 In 16th century Tuscany, it was the fashion to build decorative grottos reconstructing natural caves.